Skip to main content

 2. arrange for de-registration of registered managed investment schemes or transfer of the scheme(s) to a new responsible entity

-3. confirm the status of any disputes with EDR schemes.
-We will make our own inquiries with your EDR scheme if you have provided services to retail clients
+3. confirm the status of any complaints with AFCA.
+We will also make our own inquiries with AFCA

-4. take immediate steps to lodge Form FS70 Australian financial services licensee profit and loss statement and balance sheet and/or Form FS71 Auditor’s report for AFS licensee for any financial year that ends before the date the licence is cancelled.
+4. take immediate steps to lodge the Submit Australian financial services licence annual financial statements transaction for any financial year that ends before the date the licence is cancelled.
 For further information, see Outstanding financial statements and auditor’s report below

 5. take steps to discharge any amounts owed to ASIC.
 You can confirm your account balance by telephoning the Customer Contact Centre on 1300 300 630 (within Australia) or +61 3 5177 5407 (outside Australia).